 The SIHH Exhibition is arguably the second largest watch event of the year and it’s about 1 month away (Jan 19).
 It’s celebrating its 27th anniversary!
 Richemont Group has the largest presence.
 Audemars Piguet and Richard Mille are the most well-known brands not from the Richemont roster.
 Below, are some current and past models offered by brands showing at SIHH.

 Common Concerns When Selling A Rolex: I got it as a gift so is it okay to sell it?
 What if I changed my mind later?
 I might have some non-Rolex parts… I don’t have box and papers..
 I’m not sure if it’s safe to sell online..
-These are fair questions and concerns, and we’ll attempt to discuss the impact of these, as well as the effect on the buying process.
-So Should You Sell … Read More
+These are fair questions and concerns, and we’ll… Continue reading Should I Sell My Rolex?

 With the introduction of the Hamilton H-21 and H-31 SWATCH has stepped up their game by providing two very significant improvements to the 40-year old Valjoux 7750 movement: Improved Power Reserve and Accuracy.
 Learn more about how this budget-friendly brand is bringing great innovations to consumers.
 We also goes into some minor detail on the (dwindling) supply of ETA ebauches to other non-SWATCH Group brands.